 - a.
 Sidewalks are required along primary street frontages, unless a suitable alternative that promotes pedestrian access safety is approved.
 In addition, pedestrian access to the building from the public street shall be provided. - b.
-Street trees shall be installed at regular intervals along the public right of way. - c.
-Ornamental or bollard lighting is encouraged to increase safety, as well as add visual interest. - d.
+Street trees shall be installed at regular intere.
+Mature trees located on building sites should vals along the public right of way. - c.
+Ornamental or bollard lighting is encouraged to f. increase safety, as well as add visual interest. - d.
 Fencing shall be installed around outdoor dining areas that are adjacent to pedestrian areas or streets. - e.
 Site furnishings such as decorative fencing, trash receptacles, planters, bicycle racks, and benches are recommended.
 Applicants are encouraged to utilize design elements and site amenities from the Lake Elmo Branding & Theming Study.